Skip to content

 peter pan natural honey roast creamy peanut butter

 If you want your peanut butter to have almost as much sugar as your jelly, you can buy this tub.
 But if you don't want to eat over 30 grams of sugar in your peanut butter and jelly sandwich, it's best that you pass.
-Instead, make these Peanut Butter and Jelly Sandwich Recipes for Weight Loss.
+Also, this is, unfortunately, another peanut butter that uses hydrogenated vegetable oils.